junxit/us-congress-bills-114/bill.md

     >       - **(ii)** the system for assessing fees and fee waivers under this section; and
     >       - **(iii)** the use of any exemption under subsection (b); and
     >     - **(D)** review and provide guidance to agencies on the use of fees and fee waivers.
-    >   - **(3)** *Mediation services* The Office of Government Information Services shall offer mediation services to resolve disputes between persons making requests under this section and agencies as a non-exclusive alternative to litigation and, at the discretion of the Office, may issue advisory opinions if mediation has not resolved the dispute.
+    >   - **(3)** *Mediation services* The Office of Government Information Services shall offer mediation services to resolve disputes between persons making requests under this section and agencies as a non-exclusive alternative to litigation and may issue advisory opinions at the discretion of the Office or upon request of any party to such mediation services.
     >   - **(4)** *Submission of report*
     >     - **(A)** *In general* The Office of Government Information Services shall not less than annually submit to the committees described in subparagraph (C) and the President a report on the findings from the information reviewed and identified under paragraph (2), a summary of the Office’s activities under paragraph (3) (including any advisory opinions issued), and legislative and regulatory recommendations to improve the administration of this section.
     >     - **(B)** *Electronic availability of reports* The Office shall make available any report submitted under paragraph (A) in a publicly accessible format.